 One of the core policies of the current Indian administration has been to focus on promoting Hindi as India’s common language.
 The Bharatiya Janata Party (BJP) led by Prime Minister Narendra Modi and Home Secretary Amit Shah have continued to push Hindi as the ‘one’ language of India since the party won the national elections in 2014.

-This idea of ‘one nation, one language’ made national headlines on September 14th 2019 when at an event to mark Hindi Divas (also known as National Hindi day) Amit Shah claimed that Hindi is the country’s ‘uniting’ language, because ‘most’ people speak it.
-Shah tweeted that: “India is a country of different languages and every language has its own importance but it is very important to have a language of the whole country which should become the identity of India globally,” To try to appeal to Indians to increase their use of Hindi, Shah suggested that it was the aspiration of Mahatma Gandhi and Sardar Patel to have one common language for the country.
+This idea of ‘one nation, one language’ made national headlines on September 14th, 2019 when at an event to mark Hindi Divas (also known as National Hindi day) Amit Shah claimed that Hindi is the country’s ‘uniting’ language, because the majority of people speak it.
+Shah tweeted that: “India is a country of different languages and every language has its own importance but it is very important to have a language of the whole country which should become the identity of India globally”.
+To try to appeal to Indians to increase their use of Hindi, Shah suggested that it was the aspiration of Mahatma Gandhi and Sardar Patel to have one common language for the country.

 In direct response to Shah’s comments the Kerala chief minister, Pinarayi Vijayan said that “The claim that Hindi can unite the country is absurd” and that Shah’s comments “…can only be seen as a battle cry against people who love and treat their mother tongues as their own mother.”